Kyriosity/read-write/README+/software/design/parts/README+/app-model.md

 The _Model_, though a rather obscure term, is a cornerstone of software engineering, which shapes and formalizes entities and tasks of the application.

-A model may rank from the dumbest `new Brick { W = 20, D = 12, H = 6,5 }` up to a universe of media franchises, from private proof of concept to enterprise solution, bubble sort to 3D engine.
+A model may rank from the dumbest `new Brick { w = 20, d = 12, h = 6,5 }` up to a universe of media franchises, from private proof of concept to enterprise solution, bubble sort to 3D engine.

 ## Insight into model data

 First and foremost, _model_ is not identical to _data_, it's a vital but nevertheless optional part.
 A model may render pure functionality (e.g. input and output of hash calculation).

 Model data can be a homogeneous monolith of primitive data types, as well as distributed and heterogeneous high-level abstraction.\
-Serving not only business or other primary data but may present collateral settings, statistics, roaming or temporary storage.
+Serving not only business or other primary data but may present collateral settings, statistics, roaming, or temporary storage.

 It can be: